William Douglas, 6th Earl of Morton: Lochleven's prisoner

 William Douglas was the owner of the island Lochleven Castle, where Mary, Queen of Scots met John Knox in April 1563.
 Since 1546, he and his mother had built the "Newhouse of Lochleven" on the shore of Loch Leven where Kinross House now stands.
 The "Newhouse" eventually replaced the island castle as the centre of the estate.

 William Douglas was suspected of involvement in the murder of David Rizzio at Holyrood Palace on 9 March 1566.
 He later mentioned in his memoir that the lords had not intended to kill the queen's secretary.
+He wrote that Rizzio was "ane wekit man quha wes greitest in credit with the Quene" (a wicked man who was greatest in credit with the Queen).
+Douglas claimed that he had offered Rizzio £1,000 Scots to secure a pardon for the Earl of Moray, declared a rebel for the "Chaseabout Raid", but Rizzio asked for £20,000.

 In June 1567, Queen Mary was imprisoned at Lochleven Castle following her surrender at the Battle of Carberry Hill.
 On 24 July she was forced to sign abdication papers at Lochleven in favor of her infant son James VI.
-William Douglas, was a reluctant jailor.
+William Douglas was a reluctant jailor.
 He had a legal paper drawn up on 28 July 1567, which stated that he was not present when the Queen signed her "demission" of the crown and did not know of it, and that he had offered to convey her to Stirling Castle for her son's coronation which was the following day, which offer she refused.
 Mary also signed that paper.
 However, in 1581 Mary wrote that William was one of her few remaining enemies in Scotland, and should have witnessed that she was compelled to assent to her resignation.
 The Scottish government directed by his half-brother paid William Douglas £1,289-12d for keeping the Queen.